isomerpages/govtech-corp/media/technews/_posts/2021-07-12-post-From Silicon Valley to GovTechie: Why one Smart Nation Fellow joined the Public Service.md

 than AI does.
 To be on the safe side, my aspiration is not to build a superhuman Skynet system but the simplest model with a trace of self-consciousness.
 What could possibly go wrong?</p>
-<p><em>The Smart Nation Fellowship Programme has attracted 14 Smart Nation Fellows to date, including Wang Zhen.
-Find out more about the programme&nbsp;<a href="https://www.tech.gov.sg/careers/smart-nation-fellowship-programme/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">here</a>.</em>
+<p><em>The Smart Nation Fellowship Programme has attracted 14 Smart Nation Fellows to date, including Wang Zhen. </em>
 </p>
 <p></p>